Day Trip to Martha's Vineyard

 ?
 If so, then you might get a kick out of seeing one of the most famous locations on the island - the American Legion Memorial Bridge, fondly known in these parts as the "Jaws Bridge".

 As far as I know, the new edition of the official Martha's Vineyard Travel Guide isn't out yet.
-You can see the 2014-15 edition here
+You can see the most recent edition here

 It's an excellent resource for learning about Martha's Vineyard!